datasciencemachine/Walk-through-all-repository/README.md

 # Walk-through-all-repository
-Repositories relating to various projects and various are available
+Repositories relating to various projects  are available

 1)COMPUTER VISION